VakhoKontridze/VCore/Documentation/CLEAN Networking/URLSession Examples.md

 #### Usage Example

-Request is initiated to echo a `String` "test".
+Request is initiated to echo a `String` "test":

 ```swift
 Task(operation: {